2degrees/django-pastedeploy-settings/docs/source/about.rst

 so if you have questions about the 3rd party software used, it's best to use the support channels for that particular project.

-For questions about PasteDeploy, PasteScript and Paste itself, use the `paste-users mailing list
+For questions about PasteDeploy,  please use the `paste-users mailing list
 <http://groups.google.com/group/paste-users>`_.
 For questions about Django,
 it's best to post questions to `django-users
 <https://groups.google.com/forum/#!forum/django-users>`_.
 Nose has its